smikes/mse.skule.ca/_posts/shop/2001-01-31-mse-tshirt.md

 ---
 categories: shop
-title: MSE Shirt
+title: MSE Baseball Tee
-short: "Everyday Apparel"
+short: "$15.69"
 img: "shirt.jpg"
 layout: page
 ---

-MSE tshirts are available for $15!!!
+Availible for only $15, this snazzy shirt is a must-have for any MSE looking to add to their closet.
+Be warned!
+When wearing this shirt people may ask you what MSE is.